Senate panel to hear from U.S. antitrust bosses

 One matter that will be taken up is the FTC’s use of Section Five, a portion of its authority that it uses to investigate companies which urge rivals to collude with them on price.

 The agencies are looking at a startling number of major, controversial mergers.
-The Justice Department is investigating two large insurance mergers - Aetna Inc (AET.N) buying Humana Inc (HUM.N) and Anthem Inc (ANTM.N) buying Cigna Corp (CI.N) - to insure they comply with antitrust law.
-It is also looking at Halliburton Co’s (HAL.N) purchase of Baker Hughes Inc BHI.N, among a long list of other deals.
+The Justice Department is investigating two large insurance mergers - Aetna Inc buying Humana Inc and Anthem Inc buying Cigna Corp - to insure they comply with antitrust law.
+It is also looking at Halliburton Co’s purchase of Baker Hughes Inc, among a long list of other deals.

-The FTC is suing Staples Inc (SPLS.O) in hopes of stopping it from buying Office Depot Inc (ODP.O).
-It also said in late 2015 that it aimed to stop three mergers of medical centers, one in West Virginia, another in Chicago and a third in Pennsylvania.
+The FTC is suing Staples Inc in hopes of stopping it from buying Office Depot Inc. It also said in late 2015 that it aimed to stop three mergers of medical centers, one in West Virginia, another in Chicago and a third in Pennsylvania.